 Lightkeepers: Amy McClain, Lynn Phipps, Ellen Powell

-Lydia Ladies: Sarah Absher, Sandra Butler, Sandy Eidson, Diane Kennedy, Judy Russell, Donna Schmid, Irene Stokes, Judith Wilson
+Lydia Ladies: Sarah Absher, Sandra Butler, Sandy Eidson, Nancy Kelley, Diane Kennedy, Judy Russell, Donna Schmid, Irene Stokes, Judith Wilson

 Men’s Bible Class: Paul Browning, Don Stokes